zeniji-illust/Zeniji-EMotion-Simul/README.md

 💎 Six Emotional Axes
 Six axes define who she is.
+Pleasure Is she happy, or in pain?
+Arousal Calm, or on edge?
-PleasureIs she happy, or in pain?ArousalCalm, or on edge?DominanceDoes she control you, or submit?IntimacyDoes she love you, or see you as a stranger?TrustDoes she believe you, or doubt everything?DependencyCan she live without you, or not?
+Dominance Does she control you, or submit?
+Intimacy Does she love you, or see you as a stranger?
+Trust Does she believe you, or doubt everything?
+Dependency Can she live without you, or not?

 These axes combine to determine her Mood, her tone, and your Relationship.

 🎨 She Appears Before You